linked-db/linked-ql/site/capabilities/changefeeds.md

 });
 ```

-This subscribes to all matching commits the runtime can produce.
+This subscribes to all matching commits the database produces.

 ## Filtering by selector

-Most real use cases want to narrow the scope.
+Most real use cases want to narrow the scope to specific table names.

 ```js
 const unsubscribe = await db.wal.subscribe(